-The Curry-Howard isomorphism [3] which gives a correspondence between programs and proofs of specifications plays a major role in type theory.
-Programming methods using the proof as program paradigm ensure some correctness of programs extracted from a proof of function totality and provides a logical framework for which the behaviour of programs can be analysed.
-Systems which exploit the proof as program paradigm include Second Order
+The Curry-Howard isomorphism [3] that establishes a correspondence between programs and proofs of specifications plays a major role in many type systems.
+Programming methods using the proof as program paradigm ensure some correctness of programs extracted from a proof of function totality and provide a logical framework for which the behaviour of programs can be analysed.
+Of these systems which exploit the proof as program paradigm, we mention Second Order Functional Arithmetic (AF2, cf. [7, 9]) and a faithful extension of AF2 called Recursive Type Theory (TTR, cf. [16]).
+Both systems use equations as algorithmic specifications.
+In AF2 and TTR, the compilation phase corresponds to formal termination proofs of the specifications of functions from which λ -terms that compute the functions are extracted.